rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.8.1 ####
+#### 3.8.2 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Assets updated, media templates updated, admin settings updated and UI changes.
+Updated Spanish, Korean, Portuguese and Danish translations, added Login popup for non logged in user, added quick edit/delete links on media gallery thumbs

 ## Sponsors ##